omrahulpandey/marathonamer2023/README.md

-# Blood Donation Camp 2022 October
+# Marathon Amer, Jaipur 2023 September

-This web application is developed for blood donors to download their blood donation certificate.
+This web application is developed for marathon participants to download their participation certificate.

-The application also collects donors data and saves it in an excel format.
+The application does not collect any data or store them anywhere.

 During development of the application, two libraries have been used namely->
 * PDF-lib.js (https://pdf-lib.js.org/)  and